ptonev/dockers/README.md

 Folder ```config``` in need to have full permissions for read/write/execute.

 #### TODO
-* To add SQLite
-* To add SQLite - some admin
 * To add MariaDB
 * To add MySQL Admin